SC

 • Frequency — set whether the cost is weekly, monthly, or annual

 All amounts are converted to a monthly figure automatically.
 The tool then totals everything, groups by category, and estimates how much you could save on taxes if these expenses are deductible.
+Once you have your monthly total, you can subtract it from revenue to work out your contribution margin and see how much is left after variable costs.

 Tax deduction estimate: Annual total × your tax rate = estimated saving.
 This is a rough guide only — check with a tax professional for your specific situation.